-Representative tax policy engagements have included legislative and regulatory matters regarding: the taxation of employer-sponsored health insurance benefits; modification of the mortgage interest deduction; charitable deduction policy; bonus depreciation issues; the expansion of net operating loss carrybacks; the percentage of completion method of accounting; LIFO accounting; the CFC look-through provision; the active financing exception; U.S. tax treaties; the taxation of renewable and nonconventional fuels; new home energy tax credits; the advanced energy project credit; the taxation of U.S. possessions; the proposed authorization of states to require remote sellers to collect state sales taxes; making work pay tax credits under the American Recovery and Reinvestment Act; Alaska Native settlement trust taxation; and overall domestic and international tax reform policies.
+Representative tax policy engagements in recent years have included legislative and regulatory matters regarding: the taxation of employer-sponsored health insurance benefits; corporate tax rate reduction; energy tax policy; like-kind exchange taxation; bonus depreciation issues; the expansion of net operating loss carrybacks; excess business loss policy; the percentage of completion method of accounting; LIFO accounting; the deductibility of PPP-related expenses; the CFC look-through provision; the taxation of U.S. possessions; agricultural cooperative taxation; taxation of the franchise industry; state taxation of remote sellers; the federal excise tax drawback program; the deductibility of delayed payroll taxes; Alaska Native settlement trust taxation; and overall domestic and international tax reform policies.

 From 1979 until he joined Miller & Chevalier in 1983, Mr. Bickwit served as General Counsel to the U.S. Nuclear Regulatory Commission, where he had lead responsibility for Commission litigation and for legal advice regarding the agency's adjudications, rulemakings, and proposed legislation.
 Mr. Bickwit also served as Legislative Director to Senator John Glenn from 1975 to 1979 and as the National Issues Director of Senator Glenn's presidential campaign in 1984.

 - General Counsel, U.S. Nuclear Regulatory Commission, 1979 - 1983

 - Legislative Director, Senator John Glenn, 1975 - 1979

 - Chambers USA: Government Relations (Nationwide), 2015 - 2022

 - Legal 500: Government: Government Relations, 2019 - 2022